Mother Earth is burning. What have we done!

 An awful fire in Siberia is putting Russia on track for having its worst year on record.
 The smoke was so immense that part of the country was in a haze.
 This cloud of smoke arrived at major cities like Novosibirsk, and imagine, it even crossed the Pacific Ocean and arrived in the United States.

 Siberia is huge and normally fires rage until nature extinguishes them, with the first rains of October or with the first snowfalls.
 This time, it was fought but the fire still destroyed 21.000 square miles of forest, an area about the size of Belgium.

 Trying to stop this fire was extremely difficult, and even the use of bulldozers to create fire lines was not always effective.
 The clearing of vegetation like dry moss and anything combustible might slow down the fire, but any wind gust can make a spark fly and the fire continues on the other side of the fire line.

 Alaska and its extreme weather condition

 When one thinks about Alaska, one does not have a tropical climate in mind.
 Well, this summer it was different as Alaska suffered extreme weather conditions.
-The capital, Anchorage, registered their hottest June ever and reached a record-breaking 90F (32C) on July 4th.
+The capital, Anchorage, registered its hottest June ever and reached a record-breaking 90F (32C) on July 4th.
 That is more like Spain but for Alaska very unusual.